Vocabulary and Phrases for Making Presentations in English

 The main body of the presentation

-During your presentation, it’s a good idea to remind your audience occasionally of the benefit of what you are saying.
+During your presentation, it’s a good idea to occasionally remind your audience why your presentation and ideas are important or relevant.

 "As I said at the beginning…"